 We love to enjoy these Christmas brownies with, white chocolate peppermint latte, horchata spiked latte, pumpkin spice latte, or slow cooker hot chocolate.

-If you enjoyed these brownies check out, magic pumpkin bars, pumpkin bundt cake, mint hot chocolate bombs, or chocolate pudding.
+If you enjoyed these brownies check out, magic pumpkin bars, pumpkin bundt cake, mint hot chocolate bombs, or chocolate pudding

 Check out other favorite Sweet C’s Christmas Recipes by clicking here!

 If you love this easy recipe please click the stars below to give it a five star rating and leave a comment!
-Please also help me share on facebook and pinterest!
+Pease also help me share on Instagram, Facebook, and Pinterest!

 CONNECT WITH SWEET C’S!